Estrada shuts down struggling Mariners as Toronto rolls 5-1

 Estrada was pulled after walking Ryon Healy to open the eighth inning, leaving to a standing ovation from the thousands of Toronto fans in attendance.
 Estrada struck out four and allowed one earned run when Healy scored on Chris Herrmann's sacrifice fly.

 Seattle has lost five straight and fallen 2 1/2 games back of Oakland for the second AL wild card.
-The Mariners' slumping offence looked even more meagre against Estrada, who entered the day with a 4.90 ERA and had allowed four earned runs in four innings in his last start.
+The Mariners' slumping offense looked even more meager against Estrada, who entered the day with a 4.90 ERA and had allowed four earned runs in four innings in his last start.
 Estrada also induced plenty of weak contact as Seattle struggled to make the adjustment between speeds.

 Ryan Tepera finished off the eighth and Ken Giles pitched the ninth in his second appearance since being acquired by the Blue Jays.